-1) To study the causal factors affecting trust and behaviour, satisfaction, customer loyalty of loyalty of generation Z students at private universities in Thailand.

-2) To study the influence of causal factors of trust affecting behaviour, satisfaction, customer

-3) To develop a model of the causal factors of trust affecting behaviour, satisfaction, customer loyalty of generation Z students at private universities in Thailand.
+- 1) To study the causal factors affecting trust and behaviour, satisfaction, customer loyalty of generation Z students at private universities in Thailand. - 2) To study the influence of causal factors of trust affecting behaviour, satisfaction, customer loyalty of generation Z students at private universities in Thailand. - 3) To develop a model of the causal factors of trust affecting behaviour, satisfaction, customer loyalty of generation Z students at private universities in Thailand.